Article 2: The Faculty Council and Faculty Executive Committee

 (a) The Faculty Executive Committee consists of the chair of the faculty, the secretary of the faculty, and twelve members of the voting faculty elected by the faculty for renewable three-year terms.
+The chair-elect of the faculty serves a one-year term as a non-voting ex officio member.
 The term of office begins on July 1.
-A member who has served two successive full three-year terms is ineligible for election to the succeeding term.
+An elected member who has served two successive full three-year terms is ineligible for election to the succeeding term.

 (b) Members are nominated and elected and interim vacancies are filled in the manner provided for electing other standing committees [§ 4-3], except that the Advisory Committee acts instead of the Nominating Committee.

 (c) The chair of the faculty convenes the Faculty Executive Committee and presides at its sessions.